int128/kubectl-hello-world/README.md

 # hello-kubectl-plugin

-Hello World with kubectl plugin
+Hello World with kubectl plugin.

+This is based on [kubernetes/sample-cli-plugin](https://github.com/kubernetes/sample-cli-plugin).